(Photo by Photography Anthology)

-Hello!
-Thank you for visiting my website and taking the time to get to know a little bit more about me!
+Hi there!
+Thank you for visiting my website and taking the time to get to know a little bit more about me.
 I can’t wait to get to know YOU!

 I love serving the world by:

-Sharing inspiration, celebrating life, supporting causes that tug at my heart, and photographing joyful moments of people’s lives
+Sharing inspiration, celebrating life, and photographing joyful moments of people’s lives

 I am a firm believer in:

 Meraki [may-rah-kee] (adjective) This is a word that modern Greeks often use to describe doing something with soul, creativity, or love — when you put “something of yourself” into what you’re doing, whatever it may be.

 Any kind of icecream or froyo, Pinterest’ing home decor

 “Forget your sofa units and string green stripe patterns, I say never be complete, I say stop being perfect, I say lets… lets evolve, let the chips fall where they may.” -Tyler Durden